What’s in a name?

 Kristallnacht

-Tonight, November 9-10, marks the 74th anniversary of Kristallnacht – the Night of Broken Glass.
-It is called the “Night of Broken Glass” because on this night, in 1938, thousands of rioters stormed Jewish homes, businesses, and synagogues causing enormous … Continue reading
+Beginning last night and today, November 9-10, marks the 82nd anniversary of Kristallnacht – the Night of Broken Glass.
+It is called the “Night of Broken Glass” because in 1938 thousands of rioters stormed Jewish homes, businesses, and synagogues causing … Continue reading

 Posted in Uncategorized